-If it is determined that a campus/center evacuation or closure is necessary due to an emergency situation, all personnel and students will be notified by the senior administrator on duty of the nature of the evacuation/closure, via the EWS, and where to evacuate to (usually to home), and when it is safe to return to the campus.
+If it is determined that a campus/center evacuation or closure is necessary due to an emergency situation, all personnel and students will be notified by the senior administrator on duty of the nature of the evacuation/closure via the EWS and where to evacuate to (usually to home), and when it is safe to return to the campus.
 The senior administrator on duty will ensure that coordination of any evacuation includes immediate notification to the President's office.

-ANNUAL FIRE SAFETY REPORT
+FIRE SAFETY SYSTEMS

-Central Arizona College's Residence Life facilities at Signal Peak are protected by several fire-warning systems.
-The Towers housing area is completely covered by an integrated automatic sprinkler and fire alarm system, and includes fire doors and walls.
+Several fire-warning systems protect Central Arizona College's Residence Life facilities at Signal Peak.
+The Towers housing area is entirely covered by an integrated automatic sprinkler and fire alarm system, including fire doors and walls.
 The quad areas are protected by a fire alarm system and smoke detectors.
 Fire extinguishers are strategically located throughout the Residence Life facilities.

-Dormitory Name Types of Fire safety systems Towers (A) building Smoke detectors, pull stations, fire doors, automatic sprinkler system.
+Residence Hall Name Types of Fire safety systems Towers (A) building Smoke detectors, pull stations, fire doors, automatic sprinkler system.
 Heat detectors in select rooms.
 Quads and suite buildings (C) Smoke detectors and pull stations.